SteveLingani/SteveLingani/README.md

 - 👋 Hi, I’m @SteveLingani
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Engineering & Science
 - 🌱 I’m currently learning SQL,R, and python
-- 💞️ I’m looking to collaborate on project management
+- 💞️ I’m looking to collaborate on problem soving project and data visualisation
 - 📫 You can reach me at Steve.lingani@gmail.com

 <!---